Our Team

 Brandy Morin

-Project Manager, Virginia Central Region
+Program Manager, Virginia Midwestern Region

 Morin graduated from Delaware State University in 2005 with a Bachelor's in Social Work and Walden University in 2015 with a Master's in Clinical Mental Health Counseling.
 Brandy has nearly 20 years helping individuals, couples, youth and families improve their mental health.
 She most recently was an FFT Therapist and Clinical Supervisor.
 Brandy is passionate about supporting youth and their families with access to quality evidence-based programs and mental health services.
 She resides in Dumfries, VA with her husband and daughter.